L1lith/Buzz-Hive/README.md

 # Buzz Hive
-Buzz Hive allows you to send push notifications to your devices seamlessly using your web browser.
+Buzz Hive is a web server that allows you to send push notifications to your devices seamlessly using the API.
 There are no fees or limits.
 It includes baked-in authentication using Bcrypt so you can securely make it public facing.
 Also, there is no configuration required.

 ### Installation
 1. [Install and start MongoDB](https://docs.mongodb.com/manual/administration/install-community/)